gumaerc-testorg/16.90-spring-2014/content/pages/numerical-integration-of-ordinary-differential-equations/stiffness-and-implicit-methods/_index.md

 **Figure 1.17**: Comparison of error for forward Euler, backward Euler, and trapezoidal integration versus \\({\\Delta t}\\) for \\(u\_ t + 1000 u = 100\\sin t\\) with \\(u(0) = 1\\).

-The accuracy of the forward Euler, backward Euler, and trapezoidal integration methods are compared in Figure [1.17]({{< baseurl >}}/resources/stiff_err) for Equation [1.109](javascript: void(0)).
+The accuracy of the forward Euler, backward Euler, and trapezoidal integration methods are compared in Figure {{< resource_link fbc8923a-10d7-61d5-017d-010fde37e96e "1.17" >}} for Equation [1.109](javascript: void(0)).
 The error is computed as the maximum across all timesteps of the difference between numerical and exact solutions,

 {{< tableopen >}}
 {{< tropen >}}